 Conclusion: One out of every five homes (20%) that heat primarily with natural gas have uninsulated exterior walls.

-Recommendation: The Companies should ensure that HES vendors are discussing wall insulation upgrades with homeowners, particularly in homes with uninsulated wall cavities.
+Recommendation: The Companies should ensure that HES vendors are discussing wall insulation upgrades, including the attendant air leakage reduction benefits, with homeowners, particularly in homes with uninsulated wall cavities.
 The Companies may want to consider whether the current incentive and financing options adequately induce adoption of wall insulation upgrades by households with by natural gas.

 Conclusion: Air leakage, flat ceiling insulation, and conditioned to ambient wall insulation are significantly less efficient in performance-based non-compliant homes than in compliant homes.